Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your lender.

-Do I always need to pay this?
-Possibly.
+Is it always required?
 It depends on the type of mortgage applied for.

 Mortgage valuation fee